Horizontal-org/Tella-website/docs/Get Started/android.md

 ## Camouflage Tella {#camouflage-tella}
 It is possible to camouflage Tella to hide it on your device in two ways:
 - You can change the name and icon of the app, to make it look like another app (like a game or weather app).
 There are 28 names and icons available to hide Tella.
 - You can hide Tella behind a fully functional calculator.
 We developed 4 different themes to match your phone's default and help hiding Tella.
-In order to open Tella, the user must input their PIN into the calculator followed by =.
+In order to open Tella, the user must input their PIN into the calculator followed by **=**.
 The Calculator camouflage is only possible if the user uses a PIN lock.
 It is not possible to camouflage Tella as a Calculator if pattern or password is used.
+Read more about Camouflage [here](/features#camouflage).

 <div class="gifs">
     <img src="/img/getting-started/android/camouflage-icon.gif" alt="gif that shows how camouflage Tella by changing its name and icon" title="camouflage Tella changing its icon" />